yuyingyeh/TransparentShapeRealData/README.md

 The real transparent shape data creation pipeline for [Through the Looking Glass: Neural 3D Reconstruction of Transparent Shapes](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20Transparent/), CVPR'20

 ## Pre-processed Real Data
-We have our pre-processed read shape used in our paper.
+We have pre-processed real transparent shape data used in our paper.
 The download link is [here]().

 ## Process Your Own Captured Data
 Requirements: